Tracking smartphones is helping TfL update it’s Journey Planner

 The Wi-Fi data adds the missing piece into the puzzle.

-TfL notes that the data is depersonalised so that it has no way of knowing which individual is doing what, but they now have more than 2.7 depersonalised pieces of data to play with, and that has already been throwing up some interesting insights about how people use the network to get from A to B.
+TfL notes that the data is depersonalised so that it has no way of knowing which individual is doing what, but they now have more than 2.7 billion depersonalised pieces of data to play with, and that has already been throwing up some interesting insights about how people use the network to get from A to B.

 For example, a person starting at Waterloo has many different routes to get to King’s Cross, and the tracking found that many different routes are indeed being used.